gacallea/gacallea.github.io/content/blog/i-dont-post-much/index.md

 Hi!

-this is my first post on the blog just to notify that - for the time being - I don't post much on this very blog.
-I do most of my posting on socials.
+this is my first post just to notify you that - for the time being - I don't post much here.

-I have Mastodon and BlueSky, as they are more human.
-If you would like to stay up to date with my shenanigans, follow me if you please.
+If you would like to follow or stay up to date with my shenanigans, Mastodon and BlueSky are the places.
+Preferable, as they're more human.
 Social links in the footer.

+BTW, I don't post much there either but I like the community connections.

 ## Apps